fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 > In the above table, the column **Entity Name** represents the geographical entities represnted in the map, whose full names are given in the **State** column in this example.

-However, when you convert the data in a format acceptable by FusionCharts, the entities are denoted by the `id` key in the `data` object (see the code snippet of the next section).
+However, when you convert the data in a format acceptable by FusionCharts, the entities are denoted by the `id` key in the `data` object (refer to the `json` data in the next section).

 For any map visualization you create, it is imperative that you provide the correct value for the `id` keys.
 For example, if you want to denote Africa, the value for the corresponding `id` must be `AF`, and not `AFR`.